liplum/CyberIO/Info/ForServer.md

 Cyber IO supports auto-update when you run it on the server version, whether you use it as *.zip* or *.jar*.

 For security, auto-update is disabled as default in the config.

+The command `cio-update` let you check and update to the latest version manually.

 Cyber IO will check the latest version from [update info file](../update) on this GitHub repository.
 To do so, you should keep the network be able to access GitHub and firewall open at a specific port.